Disability Access Facilitation Plan for UK Operations

 - Battery operated

-- Passenger should carry enough spare non-spillable batteries to last for the entire duration of the flight.
+- Passengers should carry enough spare non-spillable batteries to last the entire flight duration.

-Disabled passengers or persons with reduced mobility are conveniently seated close to the toilet and on the aisle for their comfort, subject to safety regulations.
+- Disabled passengers or persons with reduced mobility are conveniently seated close to the toilet and on the aisle for comfort.
+The allotment of seats is subject to safety regulations.

-adequately recorded and confirmed in the reservation record of Air-India and interline journey.
+- To facilitate passengers requiring wheelchair assistance at the airport, Air India ensures that wheelchair requests are adequately recorded and confirmed in the reservation record of Air India and interline journey.

-Utmost care is taken to ensure that the mobility equipment is carried safely.
-However, in the unlikely event of any damage, compensation may be provided as per the applicable laws (if this is the Montreal Convention this should stated) .
+The utmost care is taken to ensure the mobility equipment is carried safely.
+However, compensation may be provided as per the applicable laws in the unlikely event of damage.